Fentanyl Abuse Statistics

 DEA Fentanyl Data

-• 17 of those offices categorized the rate of increase as high.
+• In 2019, 17 out 23 Drug Enforcement Agency (DEA) metropolitan field offices categorized the availability of fentanyl as high.

 Fentanyl Manufacture Statistics